technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

-# Redux architecture for large applications.
+# React-Redux architecture for large applications.

-A set of conventions and principles to make Redux more maintainable.
+A set of conventions and principles to make React-Redux application more maintainable.
 This example is a port of [redux real-world](https://github.com/reduxjs/redux/blob/master/examples/real-world/) example.
 It **will** appear as over engineered, because this structure is designed for large applications.

+## Motivation

+While react provides us with components and redux with state management tools, they don't come with a structure and architecture out of the box, that fits well for working on single large application with multiple teams.

+Structuring application based on basic Redux examples imposes a high risk of namespace collisions of action types and action creators.
+It also comes with no guidance about when to connect a component and leads to a props passing overhead, when too many props need to be passed from the top level component down to a deeply nested one.
+A problem that comes with a global state is that it is easy to forget to remove properties over time, when component stops using them, which leads to the state pollution.

+Another part is that React has no opinions on how to structure an application, since components are very universal.
+We need a structure that enforces high cohesion principle by keeping related components close to each other.
+Also we want to enforce separation of [container and presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components, because it leads to a cleaner code.
+Another big problem that is not solved by React is, when every component can use every other component, all components become highly interconnected at some point.
+To avoid this, we introduce 2 more complex types "feature", "page" and keep shared "components" clearly separated.

+## Solution

+We use Redux at its fullest, while avoiding namespace collisions and implicitness as much as possible by defining a set of conventions and principles, without introducing additional abstractions.

+1. We introduce highly cohesive features structure.
+1. We introduce more structure to the state.
+1. We introduce namespaced action types.
+1. We introduce higher level relationships between sets of components (features and pages).

 ## Terminology